avra911/Habit-Tracker-App/README.md

-# 🪐 Orbit Habit Tracker
+# 🪐 Circilar Habit Tracker

-**Orbit** is a minimalist and secure habit tracker built with **React Native**.
+**Habits** is a minimalist and secure habit tracker built with **React Native**.
 It leverages the **Nostr** protocol to synchronize your data across devices in a decentralized and fully encrypted manner.

-*Placeholder for your main application screenshot*

 ---